First-year composition: First-year requirement debate

 The requirement for a first-year composition course has been debated in composition studies.
 This debate centers around how effective the first-year composition course is and the changes that need to be made to develop the field of composition.
 While most schools do require some form of the first-year composition course, there are some schools that have decided to abolish the first-year composition requirement; on the other hand, some have suggested that the first-year composition course be replaced with a course that emphasizes writing within one's own discipline.

 Some scholars, such as Sharon Crowley in Composition in the University: Historical and Polemical Essays, argue that this requirement should be abolished.
 Crowley does not suggest the course itself be removed, only the requirement that all freshmen take the course.
 She states that students would still be interested in the course if the requirement was abolished and that removing the requirement would strengthen the field of composition.
-She implies that composition studies is marginalized within the university because of the view of the first-year composition course as a skill course.
+She implies that composition studies are marginalized within the university because of the view of the first-year composition course as a skill course.
 Removing the requirement, she states, would remove the association of composition studies with introductory courses, giving more acknowledgement to the field.
 Crowley's opinion initiated a debate in the composition field, but she is not the only critic who advocates for the removal of this requirement.
 Scholars Douglas Downs and Elizabeth Wardle also dislike the requirement and instead argue for a writing studies curriculum.